Super Princess Peach: Gameplay

-Emotion Meter

 The emotion meter corresponds to the four vibe powers she has.
 The emotions at Vibe Island affect everybody, even enemies, while Peach can change hers at will.
 The four emotions are joy, gloom, rage, and calm.
 When the player taps on each mood it will activate a different ability that helps solve puzzles and defeat enemies.
 Each use will drain the player's vibe meter.
 The bar can be restored by capturing blue turquoise jewels or absorbing enemies using Perry the parasol.

-Perry

-Perry is a talking umbrella and Peach's ally in this game.
+Perry is Peach's talking parasol and ally in this game.
 Unlike Mario, jumping on enemies does not defeat them; Peach must use Perry to hit them.
 The player can press "B" to immediately sweep them aside or "X" to put them on top of the umbrella.
 Once an enemy is on top of the umbrella, the player may press "X" again to put the enemy down, "B" to throw the enemy, or down on the D-pad to absorb the enemy, which refills part of the emotion meter.
 As the game progresses, Perry gains new abilities.

 Plot

-Near the location of the Mushroom Kingdom, a fabled land known as Vibe Island is said to hide a treasure known as the Vibe Scepter, a magical weapon that can be used to control the emotions of other people.
+Near the Mushroom Kingdom, a fabled land known as Vibe Island is said to hide a treasure known as the Vibe Scepter, a magical item that can be used to control the emotions of its user and others.
 Hearing of the island's legendary powers, Bowser builds a summer getaway home on the island in hopes of using it to his advantage.

 After his second-in-command, Army Hammer Bro finds the Scepter for him, Bowser hatches a plan to capture the Mario Brothers.
 Army Hammer Bro. entrusts the scepter to a Goomba and sends it into the castle.
 With the residents of the castle under the influence of the Scepter, the Army Hammer Bro. and his troops successfully capture Mario, Luigi, and several Toads, imprisoning them all across the island.
 Goomba becomes influenced by the Vibe Scepter and begins swinging it around, causing Bowser and his minions to lose control of their emotions.

 Meanwhile, Princess Peach and Toadsworth return to her castle after a short walk only to find the residents in emotional disarray and a note from Bowser saying that he has captured Mario and Luigi.
 Maddened with rage, Peach decides that she is the only one who can rescue the Mario Brothers and sets out to go to Vibe Island.
 Shortly before her departure, Toadsworth is reluctant to see Peach travel on her own, and gives her a sentient parasol named Perry to help her on her journey.